dr-natetorious/TIM-8150-Artifical_Intelligence/Week6_MultiAgent/Assignment.md

 # Appraise the Current Status of Research on Intelligent Agents and their Application to Businesses

-For this assignment, you must write an academic paper that analyzes the current status of research and practice on intelligent agents’ technologies.
+For this assignment, you must write an academic paper that analyzes the current status of research and practice on intelligent agents' technologies.

 ## Topic Details